-How to Derail Your Career or Business – The Five Fatal Flaws
+How to Derail Your Career or Business - Five Fatal Flaws

-According to the massive research project conducted by Zenger & Folkman for their book The Extraordinary Leader, there are Five Fatal Flaws or five behaviors and attitudes that left uncorrected will derail any executive’s career.
-In difficult times, it is even more important that you or your employees do not demonstrate any of these flaws.
-Employers are quicker at cutting problem employees and executives/bosses who exhibit these behaviors are less capable leaders and more likely to tank their companies.
-Difficult times require extraordinary leadership.
+According to the massive research project conducted by Zenger & Folkman for their book The Extraordinary Leader, there are Five Fatal Flaws or five behaviors and attitudes that left uncorrected will derail anybody's career.

 The five fatal flaws are: